mehulagg/gitlab_test/doc/user/packages/container_registry/index.md

 [personal access token](../../profile/personal_access_tokens.md) instead of your password in order to login to GitLab's Container Registry.

-Credentials will need to be provided for authorization to any non-public registry.
-Only project
+Credentials must be provided for authorization to any non-public registry.
+Only project members may access private, GitLab hosted registries.

 There are two ways to do authenticate: